-During the first year of study students are supported by a Teaching Assistantship.
-In subsequent years of study students are supported by continuation of Teaching Assistantships or by Research Fellowships.
-Students receiving assistantships are paid $24,000 per year (as of July 2008) and receive a tuition waiver.
+During the first year of study, predoctoral students are supported by a Teaching Assistantship.
+In subsequent years of study, students are supported by continuation of Teaching Assistantships or by Research Fellowships.
+Students receiving assistantships are paid $24,000 per year and receive a tuition waiver.
 Dedicated funding for M.D./Ph.D. students provides financial support during the medical and graduate phases of study.
 At this time, we are unable to provide financial assistance for students pursuing a Master's degree in the department.